An Introduction to Model-Based Systems Engineering (MBSE)

 In this post, I explained what MBSE is, showed how it relates to systems engineering, and discussed the fundamentals of model and modeling.
 My next post will take a more practical approach and discuss requirements and requirements models.

-Watch the SEI video, What Would Convince DoD Program Managers to Use Model-Based System Engineering?
+test Watch the SEI video, What Would Convince DoD Program Managers to Use Model-Based System Engineering?

 Read the SEI blog post, Evaluating Threat-Modeling Methods for Cyber-Physical Systems.